 Not only do good school grades open up avenues for further education but they also can mean sizeable savings on car insurance.

 Some insurers offer discounts for those students who achieve a 3.0 GPA or better at school.
 However, any traffic offence will void a discount awarded for being a good university student.

 If you drive an older car, you should consider dropping comprehensive and collision coverage altogether.
 The reason being that you will only get the current car value should you be involved in an accident.
 To obtain the current value of the car you drive, visit this website: Kelley Blue Book – used car prices.

-There are a few reasons as to why younger males pay more for their car insurance premiums.
-Records show that younger males in particular are higher risk because of “certain driving characteristics”.
-And of course, along with higher risk comes a higher price tag.
+There are a few reasons as to why younger male students pay more for their auto insurance premiums.
+Records show that younger males in particular are higher risk because of "certain driving characteristics".
+And of course, along with higher risk comes higher premiums.

 Interestingly, The National Institute of Health have statistics to prove that when young male drivers have a more mature passenger alongside, they generally drive more responsibly.
 This could be because the driver feels more secure, and also more wary of doing anything wrong whilst at the wheel.
 The question must be asked then, is it possible to implement a law whereby young male drivers must be accompanied by an older adult whenever they are driving a car?